Agricultural burning along a hillside in Eastern Washington

 • Cereal grain (wheat, barley, corn and oats) stubble after harvest

-What is “agricultural burning” and how is it different from other forms of burning?
+How is agricultural burning different from other types of burning?

 Agricultural burning is one of three kinds of outdoor burning.
 Outdoor burning also includes silvicultural (forest land) burning, and “open burning” — any other kind of burning outdoors in the open or in containers.
 As a farm management tool, an estimated 3, 000 to 5,000 agricultural fires are set each year in Washington, with up to 600,000 acres thought to be burned.
 Studies show that air quality levels can exceed federal health standards in areas affected by outdoor burning, especially from larger fires, or when dispersion of smoke by the wind is poor.